spencerdavis226/spencerdavis.dev/about.markdown

 ## Who I Am

-I’m Spencer Davis, a process engineer who moved into full‑stack development.
-The same data‑driven mindset that helped improve optical‑fiber manufacturing now guides the web apps I build.
+I’m Spencer Davis — a full‑stack software engineer with a master’s in chemical engineering from Cornell.
+I blend rigorous process‑engineering discipline with modern web‑dev skills to build clean, reliable applications using React, Node.js, TypeScript, and Python.

 ## My Journey

-I got my start in manufacturing, first building barcode tools at Transitions Optical and later refining prototype glass processes at Corning.
-Producing music and livestreaming on the side taught me how to connect with people and think creatively.
-Springboard’s software bootcamp pulled it all together, giving me the skills to turn that mix of analysis and creativity into code.
+I started in manufacturing: first automating barcode tracking at Transitions Optical, then optimizing high‑temperature glass processes at Corning, where I co‑designed patent‑pending equipment.
+Nights and weekends I produced music and ran a 25 K‑follower livestream channel on Microsoft Mixer— sharpening my instincts for UX, analytics, and rapid iteration.
+In 2024‑25 I completed Springboard’s 800‑hour Software Engineering Career Track, shipping full‑stack projects with test‑driven development and Agile workflows.
+That program pulled my engineering rigor and creative problem‑solving into one focus: building production‑ready software.

 ## What I Do